 We drove it completely twice, one way and way back.
 And it is considered the most beautiful road in the world.

-Within the area of Banff the most beautiful lakes that we saw crossing this road were Bow Lake and Peyto Lake, where we stopped both on the one way and on the way back.
+Within the area of Banff the most beautiful lakes that we saw crossing this road were Bow Lake and Peyto Lake, where we stopped both on the way up and on the way back.

 YOHO NATIONAL PARK

 Before going to Jasper National Park we spent two days in Yoho National Park.
-This national park is much smaller than the other parks, but no less interesting.
+This national park is much smaller than the other parks but no less interesting.
 It is located within the province of British Columbia.

 JASPER NATIONAL PARK

 We spent five days discovering Jasper National Park.
 This is located at the north of the other two parks, in the province of Alberta.

 This national park was the one that surprised us the most in terms of wildlife.
 If you like to see wild animals the visit to this park is a must-do thing that you should consider in the Canadian Rockies.

 On the way to Jasper Town, we followed the Icefields Parkway that we had previously driven from Banff National Park.
 In this part of Jasper National Park, you should not miss the waterfalls of Sunwapta Falls and Athabasca Falls.